Promised You a Miracle: Style

 "Promised You a Miracle" is a dance track which is driven by a combination of "deep electronic beats" from the keyboards of Mick MacNeil and a "deft hook line and riff" courtesy of Charlie Burchill's guitar play.
 The song was inspired by a funk band that drummer Kenny Hyslop had recorded from an American radio station on a tape.
-The band got fascinated by a brass riff they heard and worked on the idea that eventually became the riff on "Promised You a Miracle", and, inspired to summon up the positive feel of the music, Jim Kerr wrote the lyrics to the song.
-It was considered by Jim Kerr to be the first "pure pop" song written by the band, as their first attempt to craft a song specifically for radio listeners.
-The song is considered to be a bridging point between the atmospheric and "echo-laden" new wave sound of their previous album Sons and Fascination and the stadium pop-rock of the band's later years, due to the clean, crisp production of the band's new producer Peter Walsh, which AllMusic notes gives it a "brash pop edge".
+The band became fascinated by a brass riff they heard and worked on the idea that eventually became the riff on "Promised You a Miracle", and, inspired to summon up the positive feel of the music, Jim Kerr wrote the lyrics to the song.
+It was considered by Kerr to be the first "pure pop" song written by the band, as their first attempt to craft a song specifically for radio listeners.

+The song is considered to be a bridging point between the atmospheric and "echo-laden" prog-pop sound of their previous album Sons and Fascination and the stadium pop-rock of the band's later years, due to the clean, crisp production of the band's new producer Peter Walsh, which AllMusic notes gives it a "brash pop edge".